ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 1. Click on the Test Button to verify your new connection.
 If it tests successfully, then

+> If the test fails, check the userID, password, etc. and re-test.

 1. Click Save

-If the test fails, check the userID, password, etc. and re-test.
+> **NOTE -**
+>
+> If the save fails, add another initial for your middle name or a digit to the prefix for the name, and click on save again.
+>

 Now we need to select the database schema (table owner) that we will use in this exercise.